Dwukn/neural-network-from-scratch/README.md

 #### Usage

 1. **Prepare the Data:**
-   - Ensure you have a CSV file with image data in the format expected by the script.
-The file should be located at `data_file` in the `main()` function.
-Update the path to your data file as needed.
+The MNIST dataset CSV file should be located in the path of the main() function and depending on your setup, you may have to change the file path in the script.
+ If using another dataset Make sure its in CSV with image data in the format that the script expects is present.

-2. **Run the Script:**
+2. **Running the Script:**
-   - Execute the script using Python:
+- Execute it using python as below:

      ```bash
      python project.py
      ```

-   - The script will:
+   - What it does
-     1. Load and shuffle the data.
+     1. Preprocess-read in and shuffle data
-     2. Split and normalize the data.
+     2. Split and normalization
      3. Train the neural network.
-     4. Display predictions for the first few samples.
+4. Provide predictions for a few first samples.

-3. **View Results:**
+3. **See Results:**
-   - The script will print the accuracy of the model at regular intervals during training and display sample images with predicted and actual labels.
+   - The script prints the model's accuracy after some periods of training and shows sample images with their predicted and ground truth labels.
 ----

-#### Code Explanation
+ #### Explanation of the Code

-- **Data Loading and Shuffling:**
+- **Loading the Data and Shuffling:**
-  - `load_and_shuffle_data(filepath)`: Reads the CSV file and shuffles the data.
+  - `load_and_shuffle_data(filepath)`: This function reads the data from the CSV file and performs shuffling on it.

-- **Data Splitting and Normalization:**
+- **Split the Data and Normalize It:
-  - `split_and_normalize_data(data, dev_size)`: Splits the data into training and validation sets and normalizes feature values.
+- `split_and_normalize_data(data, dev_size)`: Splits data into training and validation and normalizes feature values.

 - **Neural Network Functions:**
-  - `initialize_parameters()`: Initializes network parameters (weights and biases).
+ - `initialize_parameters()`: It initializes the network parameters - weights and biases.
-  - `forward_pass()`: Performs a forward pass through the network.
+- `forward_pass()`: It represents a forward pass.
-  - `compute_gradients()`: Computes gradients for backpropagation.
+- `compute_gradients()`: It computes the gradients using back propagation.
-  - `update_parameters()`: Updates network parameters using gradient descent.
+- `update_parameters()`: It updates the network parameters using gradient descent.

 - **Training and Evaluation:**
 - `train_neural_network(features, labels, learning_rate, num_iterations)`: Trains the neural network and prints accuracy periodically.
   - `predict_labels(activation2)`: Predicts labels from the final output layer.

 - **Prediction and Visualization:**
   - `display_prediction(index, features, labels, weights1, bias1, weights2, bias2)`: Displays an image and its predicted and actual labels.
 ---

 #### Note

-- This project is intended for educational purposes to illustrate basic neural network operations.
-For production or more advanced applications, consider using established libraries like TensorFlow or PyTorch.
+- It is for education purposes to demonstrate the basic operation of a neural network.
+If the code is to be used in a production environment or more professionally, it is highly advised to make use of established libraries such as TensorFlow or PyTorch.

-- Adjust the file paths and hyperparameters in the script as needed for your specific use case.
+- Modify the script's file paths and hyperparameters to whatever suits your particular use case.

 #### License